How to create a happier workforce

 Designing a happy, supportive workplace

 Understanding whether your employees are happy and what to do if they’re not takes time; but it’s time well spent.
-Building a happy and supportive workplace, Justine explains, is how you’ll get the most out of your workers.
+Building a happy and supportive workplace, Justine explains, will result in productive and healthy workers who deliver.

 “People need purpose, support, and understanding to truly thrive at work,” she says.